 - A copy of your organization’s Constitution/By-laws

-- Proof of non-profit & tax exemption status (only official government-issued documents will be accepted)
+- Proof of non-profit & tax exemption status (only official government-issued documents, from the national/federal government, will be accepted)

 - A copy of your most recent financial statement (preferably in U.S. dollars).
 Please note the requirement will depend on the annual income of your organization.

 - If your organization’s annual income is less than $50,000 the requirement is an income and expenditure statement and a balance sheet.

 - If your organization’s annual income is more than $50,000 but less than $500,000 the requirement is Compiled or Reviewed or Audited Financial Statement.

 - If your organization’s annual income is more than $500,000 but less than $1,000,000 the requirement is Reviewed or Audited Financial Statement.

 - If your organization’s annual income is more than $1,000,000 the requirement is Audited Financial Statement.